Gubbi

-Gubbi, formerly known as Amaragonda, is a town in Tumakuru District, Karnataka, India.
-It is 20 km from Tumakuru and 90 km from Bengaluru along NH-206 (BH Road).
-Gubbi ULB (Urban Local Bodies) contains 17 wards and an equal number of councilors.
+Gubbi, formerly known as Amaragonda, is a town located in the Tumakuru District of Karnataka, India.
+It lies 20 km from Tumakuru and 90 km from Bengaluru along NH-206 (BH Road).
+Gubbi ULB (Urban Local Bodies) contains 17 wards and an equal number of councillors.
 The population of Gubbi was 18,446 in 2011, and it has an area of 6.67 sq. km.
 Gubbi is famous for the Gosala Sri Channabasaveshwara Swamy Temple of the Veerashaiva sect and Sri Chidambarashrama.
 S. R. Srinivas represents Gubbi at the Karnataka Legislative Assembly.

 Economy

-Because of its good transport infrastructure – it has a railway station and a national highway (NH 206) – Gubbi is a major business hub for smaller neighboring villages and towns.
-It also has a Sanatana Dharma Centre called Chidambarashrama, which was founded in 1940 by the famous saint Sri Chidambara Swamiji.
+Due to its railway station and national highway (NH 206), Gubbi is a major business hub for smaller neighbouring villages and towns.
+It also has a Chidambarashrama, which was founded in 1940 by the saint Sri Chidambara Swamiji.